Digital Marketing Agency | SEO, Paid Social & PPC

 Google on Search Console Validation Fix for 404 Errors

-In July 2019, Google announced it would cease supporting the noindex directive in robots.txt files.
-Prior to this announcement, webmasters could use the noindex directive in their robots.txt file.
-However, this practice was not widely supported or standardized.
-The preferred method for implementing noindex was to use on-page robots or x-robots measures at the page level.
+In July 2019, Google announced it would no longer support the noindex directive in robots.txt files.
+Up until the announcement, webmasters could place the noindex directive in their robots.txt file, though the practice was not widely supported nor standardized.
+The preferred method of implementing noindex was on-page robots and/or x-robots at the page level.

-Once you’re confident that robots.txt is functioning correctly, prompt re-crawling of your site is advisable.
-Platforms such as Google Search Console and Bing Webmaster Tools offer assistance in this regard.
-Submit an updated sitemap and request a re-crawl for any pages incorrectly delisted.
+Once you have ascertained that the robots.txt file is working, you will need to request recrawling of your website.
+Google Search Console and Bing Webmaster Tools are two services that will facilitate you in this regard.
+Upload an updated sitemap and include a request for re-crawl for pages delisted incorrectly.

 Summary